Snowflake-Labs/terraform-provider-snowflake/docs/resources/scim_integration.md

 ### Required

-- `enabled` (Boolean) Specify whether the security integration is enabled.
 - `name` (String) String that specifies the identifier (i.e. name) for the integration; must be unique in your account.
 - `run_as_role` (String) Specify the SCIM role in Snowflake that owns any users and roles that are imported from the identity provider into Snowflake using SCIM.
+Provider assumes that the specified role is already provided.
 Valid options are: [OKTA_PROVISIONER AAD_PROVISIONER GENERIC_SCIM_PROVISIONER].
 - `scim_client` (String) Specifies the client type for the scim integration.
 Valid options are: [OKTA AZURE GENERIC].

 ### Optional

 - `comment` (String) Specifies a comment for the integration.
+- `enabled` (Boolean) Specify whether the security integration is enabled.
 - `network_policy` (String) Specifies an existing network policy that controls SCIM network traffic.
 - `sync_password` (Boolean) Specifies whether to enable or disable the synchronization of a user password from an Okta SCIM client as part of the API request to Snowflake.